International Student Support & Resources

 We will help you complete enrollment paperwork; assist with student visas and other immigration documents; and provide travel guidance and resources.

 When You Get Here

 Attend a special orientation that introduces you to the area where Centre is located, and your fellow international students.
-You’ll your international student mentor first who will become one of your friends and help you acclimate to campus life.
+You’ll meet your international student mentor who will become one of your friends and help you acclimate to campus life.

 During Your Time at Centre